Ronald Aarts: Acoustic cooling with loudspeakers

 A small loudspeaker in a special housing can generate synthetic jets that offer advantages over a fan, such as higher efficiency, greater design freedom, and less noise and wear.
 Experiments have shown that for small surfaces up to approximately 40 cm2, the synthetic jets cool better and make less noise than a fan.

+Ambulatory or unimpeded patient monitoring

+Monitoring of, e.g., epilepsy, sleep, and heart problems such as atrial fibrillation; and vital signs such as blood pressure, heart rate, and respiratory rate, can be performed without hindering the patient using a photoplethysmogram (PPG).
+A PPG sensor can easily be built into a bracelet such as a sports watch, preferably extended with accelerometers.